abcdesktopio/docs/opsdocs/docs/setup/vnc.md

 ## Install another x11 application as a docker application

-On your host, where your container myx11server is running.
-Open a new shell window and start a new docker container named myapp.
+On your host, where your container myx11server is running, open a new shell window and start a new docker container named myapp.

 ```
 docker run -it -v myshared:/tmp --name myfirefox ubuntu:latest